jedevc/fyp-report/report.md

 Introducing NOPs is slightly more complex than detailed above, especially when the NOP makes references to other blocks, chunks or externs.
-To solve this, when initialising the collection of NOPs, we traverse each NOP, exploring it's connection to other blocks (including other NOPs, which is valid), as well as it's variable references.
+To solve this, when initialising the collection of NOPs, we traverse each NOP, exploring its connection to other blocks (including other NOPs, which is valid), as well as its variable references.
 Then, when we introduce a NOP into the block-chunk graph, we also have to include all the blocks, chunks and externs that it references.